Skip to main content

 Treatment for children and young people

-Children and young people may receive family therapy.
-They may be offered CBT, CBT-E or adolescent-focused psychotherapy.
+Children and young people should have family therapy.
+They may be offered CBT, CBT-E or psychotherapy.

 CBT and CBT-E for young people are similar to CBT and CBT-E for adults.